janardhanamt/weblogic/webcenter-content/wcc-document-security/08-configuring-custom-metadata-profile-and-rules/08-configuring-custom-metadata-profile-and-rules.md

     - Click OK.
     - The new profile is included in the Profiles list on the Profiles tab.

-## Task 5: Restricting Profile Values in Search and Check in
+## Task 4 : Restricting Profile Values in Search and Check in

 - When a profile is enabled on the Edit Content Profile Links page, the profile is available from the Search and New Check In menus on the toolbar.
 - If no profiles are enabled for display, the Search and New Check In menus become direct links to the Advanced Search page and standard Content Check In Form, respectively.
 - After a profile has been created, it appears in the Search and New Check In menus on the toolbar after refreshing the browser session.
 - By default, all profiles are listed as options under both menus.
 However, not every user is authorized to use all of the listed profiles.
-- On the Edit Content Profile Links page, select or clear applicable check boxes to specify the profiles to display.
+- On the **Edit Content Profile Links page**, select or clear applicable check boxes to specify the profiles to display.
   ![TThis image shows the WCC Add Profile Rule menu](./images/task4-create-profile-step6.png "This image shows the WCC Add Profile Rule menu")
-- Click Restricted personalization links check box as Enabled .
+- **Click restricted personalization links** check box as Enabled .
-- Click Edit button .
+- Click **Edit** button .
   ![TThis image shows the WCC Add Profile Rule menu](./images/task4-create-profile-step7.png "This image shows the WCC Add Profile Rule menu")
-- Click Has Script for the check-in link check box and Click Edit Button.
+- **Click Has Script** for the check-in link check box and Click Edit Button.
   ![TThis image shows the WCC Add Profile Rule menu](./images/task4-create-profile-step9.png "This image shows the WCC Add Profile Rule menu")
-- Click Add button in Condition box.
+- Click **Add** button in Condition box.
-- Enter the name for the condition.
+- Enter the **name** for the condition.
             ```
                 <copy>HideForOtherUser </copy>
              ```
  ![TThis image shows the WCC Add Profile Rule menu](./images/task4-create-profile-step8.png "This image shows the WCC Add Profile Rule menu")
  ![TThis image shows the WCC Add Profile Rule menu](./images/task4-create-profile-step10.png "This image shows the WCC Add Profile Rule menu")

-- Choose appropriate condition to hide the link then click add.
+- Choose appropriate condition to hide the link then click **add**.
-- The selected condition will be added to Clauses. then Click ok.
+- The selected condition will be added to Clauses. then Click **ok**.

-## Task 6: Create Workflows
+## Task 5 : Create Workflows

 - A workflow specifies how to route content for review and approval before it is released to the system.
 - The workflow notifies users by e-mail when they have a file to review.
 For information about workflow types and uses